hollina/scul/README.md

 An in-depth tutorial of the package using publicly available data is available here, <https://raw.githack.com/hollina/scul/master/doc/scul-tutorial.html>.

-More detail on the procedure can be found in our working paper here, (link to be posted 3 May 2020).
+More detail on the procedure can be found in our working paper, (link to be posted 3 May 2020).

 ## What is a synthetic control?